janosgyerik/shellscripts/README.txt

 	TODO

 lowcase.sh
-	Rename specified files to all lowercase letters.
+	Rename files to all lowercase letters.

 m4a2mp3.sh
-	TODO
+	Convert M4A files to MP3 using faad and bladeenc

 max.awk
 	TODO